Education and Social Work Menu

-How do I know whether I have registered in the required courses for the program in which I am enrolled?
+How do I know whether I am registered in the required courses needed to complete the BEd Elementary (ELEM) program?

-Can I register for additional courses while I am in the Bachelor of Education program?
+Can I register for additional courses while I am in the ELEM program?

-The Bachelor of Education program is an intensive, full-time program.
-Therefore, students may not add credit to their prescribed course load in any term of the program without providing details as to why it is necessary to add an additional course and only after receiving written permission from the School of Education's Dean.
+The ELEM program is an intensive, full-time program.
+Therefore, students are not able to add additional courses to their prescribed course load in any term of the program without providing details as to why it is necessary to add an additional course and only after receiving written permission from the School of Education's Dean.

 Do I need to complete course work in one term before proceeding to the next?

 The expectation of the ELEM program is that you have to pass all courses and practica prescribed for each term before proceeding to the next.

 What happens if I do not demonstrate an acceptable standard of written English after I am admitted to the program?